- Open Access

 Additional file 1: Figure S1: Uptake of apoptotic monocytic and neuronal apoptotic bodies by primary MECs.
-Figure S2.
 Ben-Men-I cells are a faithful model for MECs.
 Figure S3.
 (A) Labeling of cells using CFSE.
 U-937 cells were labeled using CFSE and labeling efficiency was determined using FACS analysis to be around 99%.
 Figure S4.
 Size-difference is sufficient to distinguish between apoptotic U-937 and Ben-Men-I cells.
 Figure S5.
 PMECs were incubated with unlabeled apoptotic SH-SY5Y cells at a ratio of 1:1 or 1:5 for 24 hours and the concentration of IL-6 (A) and IL-8 (B) in culture supernatant was measured by ELISA.
 (PDF 1 MB)

 Authors’ original submitted files for images